Name: Coast Giant Salamander (Dicamptodon tenebrosus)

 - View a map of where they live.

-- The coast giant salamanders are only found in the Pacific Northwest.
+- Coast Giant Salamanders are only found in the Pacific Northwest.
 In Washington State they are found in the Cascade Mountains, the Willapa Hills of southwestern Washington, Long Island

 - Prefer clear, cold mountain streams next to forests or in mountain lakes and ponds.